Frequently Asked Questions for International Students

 Undergraduate students must submit official, certified copies of all academic records from high school or secondary schools.
 All records should include an official school signature and stamp on the document.
 Transcripts that have been scanned, faxed or photocopied and sent without official signatures will NOT be accepted.
 Official transcripts must be mailed to the Office of International Admissions.

 Graduate students must submit an official transcript from their undergraduate university.
 International undergraduate degrees must be evaluated by an evaluation service to be reviewed for admission.
 Official transcripts and evaluations must be mailed to the Office of Graduate Admissions.

 What financial documents are needed for the application process?

 The financial documents required for the application process include the Affidavit of Financial Support, which must be completed in its entirety and solely in English and by all persons (sponsors) financially supporting the student, and three consecutive months of bank statements.
 The bank statements must be in the sponsor's name and include the date the account was opened, the current balance in U.S. dollars, average deposits and average balances.
 Other acceptable evidence of financial support includes: bank loans for educational purposes, scholarship letters, investment statements indicating liquid assets, and/or government funding.

 International students may apply online.
 Please note that students who apply online must use a credit card (Visa, MasterCard, Discover, or American Express) to pay the application fee or an electronic check from a U.S. bank.

 Where should I send my completed application?

 All undergraduate and graduate applications are online.
-Intensive English Program applicants who complete a paper application can mail or email it to the Office of International Admissions: Office of International Admissions, PO Box 730, Kutztown, PA, 19530, USA or firstname.lastname@example.org.
+Please let us know if you need a paper application for any reason.
+It should be mailed or emailed to the Office of International Admissions: Office of International Admissions, PO Box 730, Kutztown, PA, 19530, USA or firstname.lastname@example.org.